thermotools/KineticGas/pykingas/README.md

 Thermal diffusion is characterised by several common coefficients, the thermal diffusion coefficients $D_{T,i}^{(FoR)}$, the thermal diffusion factor $\alpha_{ij}$, the thermal diffusion ratios $k_{T, i}$ and the Soret coefficients $S_{T,i}$.

 Of these, the thermal diffusion coefficients, $D_{T,i}^{(FoR)}$, carry the same ambiguity as the diffusion coefficients in their dependency on the frame of reference (FoR) and choice of dependent gradient.
+For more details on the definitions available in the KineticGas package, see the [memo on definitions of the diffusion coefficient.](/KineticGas/memo/diffusion/diffusion_definitions.pdf)

 #### The Thermal diffusion factors